Find Affordable College Courses

 Master’s Degrees in Parks, Recreation, Leisure, & Fitness Studies

-There are 400 schools in the United States where you can get your master's degree in parks and rec.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 30% were students from an underrepresented racial-ethnic group.
-Also, 6.1% of parks and rec graduates were international students.
+There are 400 colleges and univerities across the nation that offer a master's degree in parks & rec.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 32% were students from an underrepresented racial-ethnic group.
+Also, 7.1% of parks & rec graduates were international students.

 Education Levels of Parks & Rec Majors

-During the 2020-2021 academic year, 9,894 students earned their master's degree in parks and rec.
+During the most recent year for which data is available, 9,816 people earned their master's degree in parks & rec.
 This makes it the 16th most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in parks and rec at each degree level.
+The following table shows the number of diplomas awarded in parks & rec at each degree level.

 Education Level Number of Grads